github-cloudlabsuser-1186/azure-search-openai-demo/app/backend/README.md

 The backend application is designed to be deployed on an Azure App Service.
 For more details on how to deploy your application to Azure, refer to the Azure deployment guide.

 ```

+# Backend Application

+The backend application is built using [Quart](https://pgjones.gitlab.io/quart/), a Python framework for asynchronous web applications.
+The backend code is stored in the `app/backend` folder.

+## Requirements

+The backend application requires the following Python packages:

+- azure-core-tracing-opentelemetry==1.0.0b11
+- azure-identity==1.15.0
+- azure-keyvault-secrets==4.8.0
+- azure-monitor-opentelemetry==1.3.0
+- azure-monitor-opentelemetry-exporter==1.0.0b23
+- azure-search-documents==11.6.0b1
+- azure-storage-blob==12.19.1
+- azure-storage-file-datalake==12.14.0
+- beautifulsoup4==4.12.3
+- blinker==1.7.0

+For a complete list of requirements, please refer to the [requirements.txt](app/backend/requirements.txt) file.

+## Structure

+...